-Hwang, Jae Nam, Partner, jaenamhwang/likr komg.com Lee, Hyun Kyung, Director, hyunkyunglee/likr komg.com kpmg.com/kr kpmg.com/socialmedia kpmg.com/app
+Hwang, Jae Nam, Partner, jaenamhwang@kr.kpmg.com Lee, Hyun Kyung, Director, hyunkyunglee@kr.kpmg.com kpmg.com/kr kpmg.com/socialmedia kpmg.com/app

-© 2016 IPMG Semiong Accounting Corp., the Korean member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
+© 2016 KPMG Samjong Accounting Corp., the Korean member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 All rights reserved.
 Printed in Korea.

-The KPMG name and logo are registered trademarks or trademarks of KPMG international.
+The KPMG name and logo are registered trademarks or trademarks of KPMG International.

-The information contained herein is of a general netwo and is not intended to address the circumstances of any particular individual or entity.
-Although we andeevour to provide accurate and tarlety altormatice, there can be no generates that such information is eccurate as if the date it is received or that it will continue to be accurate in the future.
-No one should act or such information without appropriate professional advice after a thickough escandation of the particular attaction.
+The information contained herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
+Although we endeavour to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
+No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.